 It’s been stated that Authorize.Net is the most widely used payment gateway on the internet – probably because it’s been around since 1996.
 Currently, there are over 375,000 merchants handling more than $88 billion in annual transactions safely through credit cards and e-checks.
 Something’s going right over there.

 Dwolla is a payments option that acts as an on-ramp to the ACH network, with some outstanding benefits.
 For example, you can transfer funds through email, phone, Facebook, LinkedIn, or Twitter.
 For businesses, easy integrate bank account to account transfers as part of your payments suits.
-But, what makes Dwolla so appealing is the fact that there are no fees for transactions less than $10 and $0.25 per transaction for transactions over $10.
+But, what makes Dwolla so appealing is the fact that there are no per transaction fees; Dwolla is free to use and offers advanced tools to businesses at a flat, monthly rate.

 Amazon Payments is a safe, easy and convenient method for users to receive money by using Amazon’s API.
 Users can also send money via ACH (Automated Clearing House).
 Since almost everyone has an Amazon account, all your important information has already been stored.

 This is essentially Google’s version of PayPal, complete with money transfers and a Google Wallet Card!
 Since we’re all addicted to the Big G, it shouldn’t be all that difficult to spend and receive money.
 Google also announced last month that it will be releasing a physical card connected to users’ accounts so they can utilize Google Wallet at retail businesses.
 For convenience, and the number of users, Google Wallet tops our list of the top 10 online payment solutions.

 Was your favorite online payment solution included in the list?
 If so, tell us what you like about it?